alvaroabascar/conscious/1_prelude_how_are_hallucinations_possible.md

 ## 3. A PARTY GAME CALLED PSYCHOANALYSIS

-A group of people stands in a room, and one of them (the dupe), is told that while he stays away, one of the others will be called upon to relate a recent dream.
-Once all know a dream, the dupe will come in, and start asking questions to figure out what the dream was.
+A group of people stand in a room, and one of them (the dupe), is told that while he stays away, one of the others will be called upon to relate a recent dream.
+Once all know the dream, the dupe will come in, and start asking questions to figure out what the dream was.
 The other members, however, will answer *yes* or *no* following two rules:

 1. If the last letter of the question belongs to the first half of the alphabet, they'll answer *yes*, otherwise they'll answer *no*.
 2. They will not contradict previously answered questions.